Sonarr/Sonarr/CONTRIBUTING.md

 - Reach out to us on the forums or on IRC if you have any questions
 - Add tests (unit/integration)
 - Commit with *nix line endings for consistency (We checkout Windows and commit *nix)
-- Try to stick to one feature per request to keep things clean and easy to understand
+- One feature/fix per pull request to keep things clean and easy to understand
 - Use 4 spaces instead of tabs, this is the default for VS 2012 and WebStorm (to my knowledge)

-### Pull Requesting ###
+### Pull Requests ###
 - You're probably going to get some comments or questions from us, they will be to ensure consistency and maintainability
 - We'll try to respond to pull requests as soon as possible, if its been a day or two, please reach out to us, we may have missed it